Dualizing complexes on the moduli of parabolic bundles: Introduction

 for the natural pairing induced by the pairing between cocharacters and characters. \item We recall that the Kottwitz set $B(G)$ is equipped with two maps: \begin{itemize} \item The slope homomorphism

 where $\mathbb{X}_{*}(T_{\overline{F}})_{\mathbb{Q}}^{+}$ is the set of rational geometric dominant cocharacters of $G$. \item The Kottwitz invariant

-where $\pi_1(G)$ denotes the algebraic fundamental group of Borovoi. \end{itemize} \item If $G$ is quasi-split with a fixed Borel pair $(B,T)$ then, for $b \in B(G)$, we let $L^b$ be the centralizer of $\nu_b$, $P^{b}$ the parabolic subgroup of $G$ associated to $\nu_b$ such that the weights of $\nu_b$ in $\Lie (P^{b})$ is non-negative, and $P^{b,-}$ the parabolic subgroup of $G$ opposite to $P^{b}$. \end{itemize}
+where $\pi_1(G)$ denotes the algebraic fundamental group of Borovoi. \end{itemize} \item If $G$ is quasi-split with a fixed Borel pair $(B,T)$ then, for $b \in B(G)$, we let $L^b$ be the centralizer of $\nu_b$, $P^{b}$ the parabolic subgroup of $G$ associated to $\nu_b$ such that the weights of $\nu_b$ in $\Lie (P^{b})$ is non-negative, and $P^{b,-}$ the parabolic subgroup of $G$ opposite to $P^{b}$. \item Throughout, we will use the terminology that $X$ is an iterated fibration of $v$-stacks in the $v$-stacks $Y_{i} \ra \ast$ for $i = 1,\ldots,n$.
+What we mean precisely is that there exists a sequence of morphisms